TD-Addon/StandardsValidator/WARNINGS.md

 ### Contains invalid IMG SRC
 Book art paths need to use `\` not `/` to work from BSAs in Morrowind.exe.

+### Contains invisible text
+Text not followed by a tag is not displayed in game.
+Every book should end in &lt;br&gt; to prevent this.

 ## Services

 ### Buys magic items but does not have a barter menu